irmen/prog8/docs/source/libraries.rst

 because the Commander X16's default colors for this (the first 16 colors) are too saturated and are quite different than how they looked on a VIC-II chip in a C64.

+Some routines may require a colors array as @nosplit (such as fade_step_colors), otherwise wrong colors come out.
+(this is the same for some kernal routines such as cx16.FB_set_palette)

 Read the `palette source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/palette.p8>`_ to see what's in there.